 Construction of two nearby cumulative projects, the Copper Rays Solar Project and Golden Currant Solar Project, could overlap with the construction of the Project.
 Analysis in the Cumulative Traffic Technical Memorandum assesses the traffic operations at the intersection of SR 160 and Tecopa Road based on the overlapping construction of the three cumulative projects (Kittelson & Associates, 2023).
 The analysis studies Tecopa Road because it is the intersection where traffic from all three projects would overlap and because it is a road used by the public.
 Traffic from the Copper Rays Solar Project and the Proposed Action would overlap at the intersection of SR 160 and the Project site entrance but any delays at this intersection would be to the Project's construction workers only.
-Traffic from the Golden Currant Solar Project and the Proposed Action would overlap at the intersection workers only.
-Traffic from the Golden Currant Solar Project and the Proposed Action would overlap at the intersection workers only.
-Traffic from the Golden Currant Solar Project and the Proposed Action would overlap at the intersection workers only.
 Traffic from the Golden Currant Solar Project and the Proposed Action would overlap at the intersection of SR 160 and Tecopa Road.
 Table 3.15-2 presents trip generation estimates for the weekday AM and weekday PM peak hours for the cumulative projects.

-Project AM Peak Hou r Trips PM Peak Hour Trips
+Project AM Peak Hou ır Trips PM Peak Hour Trips

 In Out Total In Out Total

 Proposed Action 555 0 555 0 555 555

 Copper Rays 307 23 330 30 300 330

 Golden Currant 275 0 275 275 0 275

-Table 3.15-2 Trip Generation Estimates Source: (Kittelson & Associates, 2023)
+Table 3.15-2 Trip Generation Estimates

+Source: (Kittelson & Associates, 2023)